How to restring a classical guitar

 new strings for classical guitar

-How to make your nylon strings last longer?
+Making your nylon classical guitar strings last longer

-How often will you need to change your classical guitar strings?
+How often should you change classical guitar strings?

-• if you play more than three hours a day, you should change the strings at least once a month
+• If you play more than three hours a day, change the strings at least once a month.

-• the guitar sounds dull and doesn’t resonate
+• The guitar sounds dull and lacks resonance.

-• you haven’t changed the strings for more than six months
+• You haven’t changed the strings in over six months.

 FAQ